iFlake/sqmod-doc/docs/getting-started.md

 ## Setting up the plugin's configuration file

 ---
 For the SqMod plugin to work, it needs a configuration file.
-Create an `SqMod.ini` file and copy-paste the following contents into it (courtesy iSLC):
+Create a `SqMod.ini` file and copy-paste the following contents into it (courtesy iSLC):

     # Squirrel options
     [Squirrel]